-Fee element Purpose and link to strategy Operation Maximum Chairman's and Directors' basic fees To attract and retain high calibre individuals to serve as Directors Fee levels are set to reflect the time commitment, responsibility of the role, and taking into account fees paid by similarly sized companies in the market The maximum aggregate fee for Directors, including the Chairman, is limited by the Company's articles of The Chairman's and Directors' fee are determined by the Management Engagement & Remuneration Committee association to £500,000 p.a.
-Fees are reviewed annually to ensure that they remain in line with market practice and are paid in equal monthly instalments Additional fees itional feesTo provide compensation to Directors taking on additional Committee responsibilityDirectors (other than the Chairman) are paid an additional fee for their Chairmanship of a Board Committee Benefits To facilitate the execution of the role The Company reimburses reasonable travel and subsistence costs together with any tax liabilities arising from these amounts No maximum set To date no such costs have been reimbursed 3.
-Kev management pers onnel for AFML ('KMP') Rem uporation Bolicy table i.
-Salary Purpose and link to strated e competitive fixed remuneration that will attract, r ecutives and reflect their experience, duties and loo Operation Salaries a including: re reviewed annually, and any increases take accou nt of a broad range of factors - The sa - The salary increases awarded across the organisation - Econo - Economic conditions - Inflati - Indivio dual performance, skills and experience - Finan cial performance of the Group - Pay le vels in comparative companies Maximum opportunity Committe iximum salary under this policy is currently £220,000 (2020: £200,000) and the ttee retains discretion to increase salaries for the duration of this policy.
-Howeve es will normally be in line with salary increases to the broader workforce awarded i beyond those linked to the workforce (in percentage n certain circumstances at the Board's discretion (the minited states and the second states and the second states a state states and the second st based on the recommendation ii.
-Benefits
+Fee element Purpose and link to strategy Operation Maximum Chairman's and Directors' basic fees To attract and retain high calibre individuals to serve as Directors Fee levels are set to reflect the time commitment, responsibility of the role, and taking into account fees paid by similarly sized companies in the market The maximum aggregate fee for Directors, including the Chairman, is limited by the Company's articles of The Chairman's and Directors' fee are determined by the Management Engagement & Remuneration Committee Fees are reviewed annually to ensure that they remain in line with market practice and are paid in equal monthly instalments Additional fees To provide compensation to Directors taking on additional Committee responsibility Directors (other than the Chairman) are paid an additional fee for their Chairmanship of a Board Committee See page 42 Benefits To facilitate the execution of the role The Company reimburses reasonable travel and subsistence costs together with any tax liabilities arising from these amounts No maximum set To date no such costs have been reimbursed 3.
+Kev management pers onnel for AFML ('KMP') Rem uneration Policy table i.
+Salary Purpose and link to stratec • • e competitive fixed remuneration that will attract, recutives and reflect their experience, duties and loc Operation Salaries are reviewed annually, and any increases take account of a broad range of including: - The sa alary increases awarded across the organisation - Econo mic conditions - Inflati on/cost of living - Individ dual performance, skills and experience - Financ cial performance of the Group - Pay le vels in comparative companies Maximum opportunity Committe eximum salary under this policy is currently £220,000 (2020: £200,000) and the ttee retains discretion to increase salaries for the duration of this policy.
+Howevers will normally be in line with salary increases to the broader workforce awarded i of the Cor creases beyond those linked to the workforce (in percentage of salary terms) may be arded in certain circumstances at the Board's discretion (based on the recommendati the Committee) such as where there is a change in responsibility, experience or a inificant increase in the scale of the role and/or size, value and/or complexity of the explained in the relevant year's Directors' Remuneration Report